EladGashri/Linux_Client-Server_Model/README.md

 Implemented a multi-threaded server application that handles multiple users' queries simultaneously and a multi-process user application that allows users to login, read and update server data.

-Applications communicate using a TCP socket connection.
+Applications communicate using a TCP socket.

 C programming in Linux.